MileHacker Logo

 • Scenic Viewpoints

-Lake Timsah Corniche panoramic views of the lake.
+Lake Timsah Corniche panoramic views of the body of water.
 Suez Canal Viewing Points observe ships transiting.

 • Spots For Watching wildlife